ErKomalYadav/Solutions/README.md

    That is, as character case should be ignored, so, I have converted the received word in lower cases.
 After that, I have used slicing operator with negative indexing in python to get the reverse of the same word and if it will be same as the original word then the provided word is palindrome else not.

+### Problem No: o3.

+The Logics implemented for this are mentioned below:

+The logging module provides us with a default logger that allows you to get started without needing to do much configuration. so, I have used logging module of python to make the things easier.Also, we can display our warning and error messages in seperate file, as:

+logging.basicConfig(filename='komal.log', filemode='w', format='%(name)s - %(levelname)s - %(message)s').